New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 Can I transfer from another Pharmacy program?

 I have a Pharmacy degree from outside of Canada.
-Do I need to take the PharmD program?
+Do I need to take the PharmD program if I wish to become a licensed pharmacist in Canada?

-Candidates who have graduated from a non-Canadian Pharmacy program who wish to become licensed in Canada must follow the procedures as set out by the Pharmacy Examining Board of Canada (PEBC).
+If you are an international Pharmacy graduate and you wish to become licensed in Canada you must follow the procedures as set out by the Pharmacy Examining Board of Canada (PEBC).
 If your credentials are recognized, you will be allowed to write the relevant Board Exams (Evaluating and/or Qualifying Exam).
 There is no need to complete another entry-to-practice Pharmacy degree unless your degree was not recognized by PEBC, or you were unsuccessful in the PEBC Evaluating Exams within the maximum allowable number of attempts.
 For information on the PEBC certification process, please visit the PEBC website at www.pebc.ca

-If your credentials are recognized by PEBC, and you have been successful on the PEBC Evaluating Exam, you may be interested in our International Pharmacy Graduate (IPG) Program.
+If your credentials are recognized by PEBC, and you have been successful on the PEBC Evaluating Exam, we suggest the International Pharmacy Graduate (IPG) Program.
 The IPG Program is a unique bridging program designed to assist pharmacists trained in countries outside Canada to meet Canadian entry-to-practice standards

-I hold a Bachelor of Science in Pharmacy Degree (BScPhm/BPharm) - should I apply for the PharmD program?
+I hold a Bachelor of Science in Pharmacy Degree (BScPhm/BPharm) - how can can I upgrade to a PharmD?

-Candidates who have completed a recognized Bachelor of Science in Pharmacy (BScPhm) degree, or equivalent, and who have successfully passed the PEBC Evaluating Exam (where relevant), may be interested in our PharmD for Pharmacists program.
+If you have completed a recognized Bachelor of Science in Pharmacy (BScPhm) degree, or equivalent, and you have successfully passed the PEBC Evaluating Exam (relevant if you are an international Pharmacy graduate), you would apply to the PharmD for Pharmacists program if you wish to obtain a PharmD degree.

 The PharmD for Pharmacists program at the Leslie Dan Faculty of Pharmacy is a bridging program designed to bridge the gap between a Bachelor of Science in Pharmacy education (from Canada or elsewhere) and an entry-to-practice PharmD program.

-Practicing pharmacists, graduates of the Faculty’s Bachelor of Science in Pharmacy program, graduates of other Canadian BScPhm programs, as well as internationally trained pharmacists are eligible to apply for admission to the PharmD for Pharmacists program.
+Practicing pharmacists, graduates of Bachelor of Science in Pharmacy programs (from Canada and elsewhere), as well as internationally trained pharmacists are eligible to apply for admission to the PharmD for Pharmacists program.

 I have completed a Pharmacy Technician or Pharmacy Assistant Program.
 Can I transfer to the PharmD program?